fred-framework/fred-docs/docs/03_runtime/index.rst

 FRED Runtime
 ==============

 The *FRED runtime* is the reference implementation of the FRED framework for the GNU/Linux operating system.
 It has been designed to run on the *Xilinx Zynq-7000 and Zynq UltraScale+ SoC FPGAs platforms*.
-The FRED runtime consists of a *system support design*, automated by `Getting Started <../02_dart>`_, and a set of *software support* components.
+The FRED runtime consists of a *system support design*, automated by `DART <../02_dart>`_, and a set of *software support* components.

+.. _fred_hw_support_sec:

 System support design
 ----------------------